Chelsea Fisher

 About

-I’m an anthropologist working to study the deep histories of environmental justice conflicts through community-engaged archaeology.
+I’m an anthropologist studying the deep histories of environmental justice conflicts through community-engaged archaeology.

 Research interests